stratum/stratum/stratum/hal/bin/bcm/standalone/README.md

 Stratum comes with a [development Docker container](https://github.com/stratum/stratum#development-environment) for build purposes.
 This is the preferred and supported way of building Stratum, as it has all dependencies installed.

-If you for some reason want to build natively, here are some pointers to an enviroment that worked for us:
+If you for some reason want to build natively, here are some pointers to an environment that worked for us:

 - clang-6.0 or newer